syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-Import the Stepper control in your `app.ts` file, define the steps using `steps` property and initialize it with the `#stepper`.
+Import the Stepper control in your `app.ts` file, define the steps using `steps` property, and initialize it with `#stepper`.

 `[src/app/app.ts]`